garden-io/garden/docs/reference/module-types/container.md

     # specific environments, e.g. only during CI.
     disabled: false

-    # Maximum duration (in seconds) of the test run.
-    timeout: null

     # The arguments used to run the test inside the container.
     args: